BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Steadfast** `PASSIVE`

 When a friendly Thorin's Company model within 3" of Bofur is affected by an enemy special rule or Magical Power, they may roll a D6.
-On a 3+, the model will ignore the effects. for Magical Powers, any Resist tests must be made before using this special rule.
+On a 3+, the model will ignore the effects.
+For Magical Powers, any Resist tests must be made before using this special rule.

 </div>

 ---

 <div class="unitCard" markdown>

 ### BOFUR THE DWARF, CHAMPION OF EREBOR [65 POINTS]